Early 1993 and the pilot of a new science fiction series hits the air.

 With the arrival of Season 4, things were building impressively, but behind the scenes there were problems.
 So far the series had been produced for syndication, but all the indications were that Season 4 would be the end of the show.
 With this in mind, Straczynski chose to accelerate the pace of the Shadow storyline in order to finish it by the conclusion of the season, resulting in a breathless pace during the latter half of the year.
 The season also saw the longstanding storyline of President Clark's regime on Earth being tackled, with the Alliance taking on and defeating EarthForce.
 The season also saw the setting up of a plot which would eventually be picked up in Season 5 in the form of a telepath war.
 With the series seemingly due to end, the final episode of Season 4, Sleeping in Light, was designed to wrap up the series, and was to be set some twenty years after the conclusion of the series.

-As things were to turn out, Babylon 5 was eventually picked up for a fifth season by TNT who had bought the repeat rights for the series and who also commissioned two new Babylon 5 TV movies for screening on the channel.
+But as things were to turn out, Babylon 5 was picked up for a fifth season by TNT, who had bought the repeat rights for the series.
+As part of this deal, they also commissioned two Babylon 5 TV movies for screening on the channel.
 In the Beginning looked back at the war between Earth and the Minbari, while Thirdspace was a standalone story which was set during the frenetic action of Season 4.

 However, with the regular series moving to TNT, the budget for the show was cut and contracts had to be renegotiated.
-Unfortunately, Claudia Christian didn't sign up, forcing J Michael Straczynski to introduce the new character of Captain Elizabeth Lochley (Tracey Scoggins) who took command of Babylon 5, replacing John Sheridan who was now the President of the Interstellar Alliance.
+Unfortunately, Claudia Christian didn't sign up, forcing J Michael Straczynski to introduce Captain Elizabeth Lochley (Tracey Scoggins).
+The new characters would immediately take command of Babylon 5, replacing John Sheridan who was now the President of the Interstellar Alliance.
 With the series now having an extra year on air, Straczynski was also forced to hold back Sleeping in Light, and wrote a new episode, The Deconstruction of Falling Stars, which was broadcast as the final episode of Season 4.

-This wasn't quite the last that was seen of Babylon 5, however.
-Two more TV movies were produced for showing on TNT, with the standalone River of Souls being shown while Season 5 was still on air.
-The fourth and final movie was A Call to Arms which saw the launch of the Excalibur — the first of a new design of ships incorporating Minbari technology — and an attack on Earth by the Drakh in which a biogenetic plague was released into the atmosphere.
-This formed the basic setup for the short-lived spin-off series Crusade, in which the crew of the Excalibur, under the command of Captain Matthew Gideon (Gary Cole), are given the task of searching out a cure for the plague, which will wipe-out the population of Earth within five years.
+That wasn't quite the end of Babylon 5, however, and two more TV movies were produced for showing on TNT.
+The standalone River of Souls was shown while Season 5 was still on air, with A Call to Arms featuring the launch of the Excalibur, the first of a new design of ships incorporating Minbari technology, and an attack on Earth by the Drakh, in which a biogenetic plague was released into the atmosphere.
+The latter set-up the storylines for the short-lived spin-off series Crusade, in which the crew of the Excalibur, under the command of Captain Matthew Gideon (Gary Cole), were given the task of searching out a cure for the plague, which would wipe-out the population of Earth within five years.
 Sadly, from the outset it became apparent that TNT were unsure of exactly what is was that they wanted from Crusade, resulting in a new opening episode being produced well into production.
 In the event, just thirteen episodes had been produced (with none of them having even reached the air) before TNT pulled the plug.